ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 ### Why Distributed Counter and Why This Series

 I've been trying to understand how Gossip Protocol is used in real-world distributed systems.
-To address that interest, I needed to find a simple problem to solve so I could focus on the Gossip Protocol itself instead of spending countless hours on some other topic I wasn't familiar with.
+To scratch that itch, I needed to find a simple problem to solve so I could focus on the Gossip Protocol itself instead of spending countless hours on some other topic I wasn't familiar with.

 So I decided to build a simple counter where you can increment or decrement a number.
-Since the actual problem is really easy to solve without the distributed part, I could focus on the distributed concepts like:
+Since the actual problem is really easy to solve without the distributed part, this allowed me to concentrate on the distributed concepts like:

 - How data propagates through the system
 - How information persists across nodes